Philip Brannon: Architect and civil engineer

 During the 1850s Brannon developed several abortive schemes for public buildings in Southampton.
 He also tried and failed to interest the Poole municipal authorities in a proposal for the redevelopment of the harbour, which included new docks and a massive breakwater at the harbour entrance to prevent silting.

 In 1862 Brannon was declared bankrupt, but was discharged later in the year.
 The following year he was appointed Surveyor and Inspector of Nuisances by the Local Board of Health of the town of Shanklin, Isle of Wight.
 Speculative schemes for developing land in the neighbourhood led to a second bankruptcy in 1869, from which he was again discharged in 1870.

 Brannon then relocated to London, emerging as an active promoter of the use of reinforced concrete in construction, for fireproofing and other purposes.
 In 1872 he received approval from the Metropolitan Board of Works to build ‘monolithic fireproof buildings’ in Islington, London.
 Some of these collapsed in 1874 owing to faulty construction.

-Brannon went on to design a concrete road bridge and toll house over the river Axe at Seaton, Devon, which was funded by the Seaton and Beer Railway Company.
+Brannon went on to design a concrete road bridge and toll house over the River Axe at Axmouth in Devon, which was funded by the Seaton and Beer Railway Company.
 Now known as Axmouth Old Bridge, the three-span structure, which opened in 1877, was the second concrete bridge to be built in Britain, and is the oldest still standing.
 It is made of mass concrete without reinforcement, although in 1956 steel relieving beams were added to counteract the weakness of the central span under traffic loads.
 An adjacent road bridge has superseded it, but it survives for use by foot traffic as part of the South West Coast Path.
 It is a Grade II listed Ancient Monument.
 The toll house also still stands and is used as a private dwelling.

 In 1882 Brannon moved to Walton-on-the-Naze, Essex, where he was the architect and civil engineer for the Naze Park Estate development, as well as manager of the Port Walton Brick and Tile Company.
 Here he was responsible for building a large private house on the cliffs, originally called Highcliff House, and other residential properties.